 - Spreading fear and misinformation and undermining trust: False or misleading information can have damaging consequences.
 The UN has launched a campaign to dispel COVID-19 conspiracy theories as people who don’t believe in the virus (or the subsequent preventative health advice) are posing a significant risk to public health.

 - Undermines Trust: Conspiracy theories undermine trust in institutions like the WHO or the UN.
 A recent study backed this up, with researchers finding that conspiracy theories had severe societal effects in the context of COVID-19, including “low institutional trust and less societal engagement”.

 How to connect with others who may believe in conspiracy theories

 - Acknowledge their feelings: As mentioned, a large part of engagement with conspiracy theories is driven by fear and lack of control.
 The best thing you can do to help others through difficult times is to actively listen and assure them that feeling scared or uncertain is completely normal.

-- Encourage critical thinking: Demonstrate the need to examine opinions and ideas, and where they come from.
+- Encourage people to think critically: Demonstrate the need to examine opinions and ideas, and where they come from.
 Your goal should not be to stop people from talking about things you don’t approve of, or to change their minds – rather to expose people to different sources and perspectives.

-- While giving people the space to speak, also show people that you are more likely to agree with them, or at least understand them, if their position is backed by accurate facts and a clear logic to conclusions.
-Point them to trusted sources where they can check facts and avoid fake news.
+- While giving people the space to speak, also show people that you are more likely to agree with them, or at least understand them, if their position is backed by accurate facts and logic.
+Point them to trusted sources where they can check facts and avoid "fake news".
 This can be hard, because mainstream media is often seen as part of “the conspiracy” so don’t expect people will be open to suggestions immediately.
 Keeping the conversation open is a great start to ongoing respectful debate.